Plasma-Paris/LifetimeConsistencyCheck/README.md

 # LifetimeConsistencyCheck

-Add extensions that allow consistency lifetime check for services registered into Microsoft's native dependency injection system for .NET Core 2.0
+Add extensions that allow consistency lifetime check for services registered into Microsoft's native dependency injection system for .NET Core (originally wrtitten for 2.0, since, upgraded to .NET Core 6.0)

 ## Why we need this ?